pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

   - productivity
 ---

-I finally decided to switch from Hey email.
-Elements of Hey's approach to email worked well for me, so I wanted to try to replicate some of it in another email provider.

-After deciding to use Fastmail, I found several articles about setting up a Hey workflow with it.
-But the suggested setup relied on creating custom rules for each contact and I found this to be too cumbersome.
-I figured out a slightly different approach and wanted to share what I ended up with.
+When I switched to [Fastmail](https://ref.fm/u26272200) from [Hey](https://hey.com), there were elements of Hey's approach that worked well for me and I wanted to replicate.
+I found several articles about setting up a Hey workflow with Fastmail, but the suggested setup relied on creating custom rules for each contact and I found this to be cumbersome.
+I figured out a slightly different approach and wanted to document what I ended up with.

 ## Why Fastmail?

-[Fastmail](https://ref.fm/u26272200) came recommended by several friends and has a long history of providing a solid privacy conscious service.
+Fastmail came recommended by several friends and has a long history of providing a solid privacy conscious service.
 Here’s what drew me to Fastmail:

-* Privacy focused.
-It’s a paid service, which means they don’t need to sell your information to advertisers to make money.
-They also provide tracking pixel blocking and image proxying.
+* It’s a paid service, which means they don’t need to sell your information to advertisers to make money.
+* Tracking pixel blocking and image proxying.
-* It’s about half the price of Hey.
+* Half the price of Hey.
 * Supports multiple custom domains.
 * Decent iOS apps.